ZeroIntensity/view.py/docs/building-projects/routing.md

 ## Loaders

 Routing is a big part of any web library, and there are many ways to do it.
 View does it's best to support as many methods as possible to give you a well-rounded approach to routing.
-In view, your choice of routing is called the loader/loader strategy, and there are four of them:
+In view, your choice of routing is called the loader/loader strategy, and there are five of them:

 -   `manual`
 -   `simple`
 -   `filesystem`
 -   `patterns`
+-   `custom`

 ## Manually Routing